 Do credits earned at other colleges count at KCAD?

 Credits earned at other colleges may count toward your degree at KCAD.
 For more information about applying as a transfer student and transferring credits from another school, visit the Transfer Students page.
-Or call us at 616.451.2787 or 800.676.2787.

 How will I know if I'm accepted at KCAD?